Hezekiah-Sacayanan/PRO-Future-Engineers-2026/schemes/README.md

 Electromechanical diagrams
 ====

-This folder contains the electromechanical schematics used in the construction of our WRO/PRO Future Engineers 2026 robot.
+This folder contains the electromechanical schematics used in the construction of our PRO Future Engineers 2026 robot.

 ---